Siti Nurhaliza: Relationship with Khalid Mohamad Jiwa

 On 13 June 2010, Siti and her husband, Datuk Seri Khalid, was recognised by E!
 News Asia as the Third Most Powerful Celebrity Couple in Asia, behind Chinese entertainer couple, Simon Yam and wife, Qi Qi and Bollywood superstar couple, Aishwarya Rai and husband, Abhishek Bachchan.

 In December 2015, Siti suffered a miscarriage two months into her pregnancy prompting her to share her difficult fertility journey with the public.
 In October 2017 after seeking longterm treatment at an Alpha Fertility Centre, Siti announced via social media live that she was expecting her first child with Datuk Khalid.
 Their daughter was born on 19 March 2018 via caesarean section.
 The new parents said they chose Monday as the delivery date for their first child as it coincided with the Prophet Muhammad's birthday.
 They named their daughter Siti Aafiyah Khalid.
 On 1 December 2020, Siti announced she was 4 months pregnant via her social media.
 On 19 April 2021, Siti gave birth to her second child, a son.
 They named their son Muhammad Afwa Khalid.

 In December 2020, Siti as recipient for the homegrown Nona Superwoman Award, had mentioned that Khalid is the pusher in her success.

 Wealth

-Siti is known to be a formidable and successful and well-known businesswoman in Malaysia.
+Siti is a wealthy businesswoman in Malaysia.
 She currently tops the list of the 'Richest Artistes' in Malaysia.
 She is also reported to worth more than US$50 million [RM 212 million] as of 2025, enabling her to be named as one of the millionaires in entertainment industry, especially in the South East Asia region.
-As one of the most prolific artists in Malaysia, she is said to be paid RM 70,000 (US$16,728) for a 30 minutes show and RM 110,000 (US$26,287) for an hour show in also about RM 90,000 (US$21,507) for 4 songs show in 2019/2020.
+She is said to be paid RM 70,000 (US$16,728) for a 30 minutes show and RM 110,000 (US$26,287) for an hour show in also about RM 90,000 (US$21,507) for 4 songs show in 2019/2020.